sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

     use :ref:`repeat parameters <sardana-macro-repeat-parameters>`.
     From Sardana 2.0 the repeat parameter values must be passed as lists of items.
 An item of a repeat parameter containing more than one member is a list.
+In order to simplify the interface the use of the brackets closing each repetition of a ParamRepeat can be skipped.
     In case when a macro defines only one repeat parameter and it is the last parameter, for the backwards compatibility reasons, the plain list of items' members is allowed.